 willow

-Willow Name Meaning: Origins and Significance
+Willow Name Meaning: Origins & Significance

 Origins of the Name Willow